hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-2.md

 We will be using shell commands to setup the required services in our data-in-motion and data-at-rest platforms from the sandbox web shell clients.

-Open HDF Sandbox Web Shell Client at http://sandbox-hdf.hortonworks.com:4200.
+Open CDF Sandbox Web Shell Client at http://sandbox-hdf.hortonworks.com:4200.

 Prior to executing the shell code, replace the following string `"<Your-Ambari-Admin-Password>"` in the following line of code `setup_nifi "admin" "<Your-Ambari-Admin-Password>"` on the last line with the password you created for Ambari admin user.
 For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `AMBARI_USER_PASSWORD="yellowHadoop"`